MicrosoftDocs/defender-docs/defender-for-iot/discover-vulnerabilities.md

 # Discover vulnerabilities

-The Security administrator uses the list of detected vulnerabilities to create recommendations that are send to IT administrators to remediate.
+The Security administrator uses the list of detected vulnerabilities, in the Defender for Endpoints **Weaknesses** page, to create a remediation request that is sent to an IT administrator to perform.

 The Microsoft Defender portal displays Microsoft Defender for IoT security vulnerabilities in the **Weaknesses** page of the Endpoints navigation menu.
 The **Weaknesses** page lists the detected security vulnerabilities across all devices, endpoints, applications and other sources on your network.